Win for Members: Commute Flights – Rio reverses a decision to Cancel Carnarvon Flights

 Late last year, a member refused to work out in Channar pit at Paraburdoo Mine due to reports that speeding trucks where a safety issue in that pit.
 He exercised his right to, ‘refuse to work’, section 72 of the MSI Act.

-Concern regarding haul truck speeds were high as a management decision to increase haul truck speeds from 40km/h to 60km/h accompanied by brief training sessions was objected to by SHRs at that site.
+Concern regarding haul truck speeds was high as a management decision to increase haul truck speeds from 40km/h to 60km/h accompanied by brief training sessions was objected to by SHRs at that site.
 The SHRs stated in safety meeting minutes that the increase to haul truck speeds would, ‘result in serious harm to life and truck’.
 Later that year, a tragedy occurred at Channar pit.

 Coming back to the worker who was stood down; the member was investigated but supported by the WMWA.
 Eventually, the worker was cleared to return to work.
 The worker reported being intimidated by his Supervisor after refusing to work in what he felt was an unsafe environment.